acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 It appears likely that the anomaly will occur again if the mission continues.

-How is this Anomaly Diagnosed?
+How is this anomaly diagnosed?
 ------------------------------

 Within a major frame (32.2 seconds), one should see: